Blog

 Private Networking for Latency and Security

 Another hallmark of dedicated infrastructure is private internal networking—ideal for workloads that involve communication among multiple servers.
 Instead of routing traffic through external networks, you can use private links that reduce latency and diminish exposure to outside threats.
 Melbicom offers private networking capabilities so our customers can keep sensitive data flows entirely off the public internet.
-And with dedicated server hosting, bandwidth can reach up to 200 Gbps per machine, ensuring that large-scale data transfers or intense workloads operate smoothly.
+And with dedicated server hosting, bandwidth can reach up to 200 Gbps per server, ensuring that large-scale data transfers or intense workloads operate smoothly.

 Defending Against Modern Threats